juxt/astro-website/src/pages/blog/datomic-packer-terraform.md

 ---
-author: "jon"
+author: 'jon'
-title: "Provisioning Datomic using Packer and Terraform"
+title: 'Provisioning Datomic using Packer and Terraform'
-description: "eploying Datomic"
+description: 'eploying Datomic'
-category: "clojure"
+category: 'clojure'
-layout: "../../layouts/BlogPost.astro"
+layout: '../../layouts/BlogPost.astro'
-publishedDate: "06 Feb 2017"
+publishedDate: '06 Feb 2017'
-heroImage: "mock3.jpg"
+heroImage: 'mock3.jpg'
 ---

 At JUXT we are fans of Datomic having used it for several of our